Webist/InterServices/app/InterActor/readme.md

-### InterActor
+# InterActor

-An InterActor is a controller specific activity maintainer.
+An InterActor is a project specific activity maintainer.
 Being as gateway to the application services it is usable as client-side.

 Every controller should have its handler representation in this directory.